 Depending on which location you chose, the course takes approximately 4 days however, this can be all together (conduct the full course on Rawa Island ) or spread over a longer period (splitting the course between Singapore and Rawa Island).

 How long does the theory part of the PADI Open Water course take?

-At Orca Scuba we like to offer the theory part of the PADI Open water course through the PADI-touch App.
+At Orca Scuba we like to offer the theory part of the PADI Open water course through the PADI E-learning.
 Simply because it is proven to be very user friendly and can be used in the comfort of your home.
-All you need is an iPad or Android tablet (not compatible with windows yet) The total theory part can be completed in 5-6 hours, continuous learning or at a more relaxed pace, it is entirely up to you.
+All you need is a computer, iPad or Android tablet (not compatible with windows tablets yet) The total theory part can be completed in 5-6 hours, continuous learning or at a more relaxed pace, it is entirely up to you.
 After completion, your Dive instructor will go through the theory once more, to make sure you understood everything.
 If you prefer to work from a paper manual, no worries, we would be more than happy to offer your own copy at a small additional cost.
-This manual is also downloadable from the internet and.
+This manual is also downloadable from the internet.